In crisis? Mental health services are available 24/7 by calling 204-482-5419 or 1-866-427-8628

 By integrating in-person sessions, online resources, and diverse exercises, the regional disaster program ensures that staff members are not only well-informed but also equipped with the practical skills necessary to effectively navigate and respond to a wide range of disaster scenarios.
 This comprehensive training approach strengthens the overall resilience of the organization and contributes to a robust disaster response and continuity management capability.

-Disaster Managment Education is available on our internal StaffNet Page:
+Disaster Managment Education is available on our internal StaffNet Page(only available on computers connected to IERHA network.)

 Quick Reference Guide